NeedMoneyNoFriend/MNIST-Flask-master/README.md

 ## MNIST Flask Demo:

+@author Zongduo Li

 Highlights:
-1. We use Keras with a TensorFlow backend to train a small 8 layer CNN to recognize handwritten character digits.
+1. I use Keras with a TensorFlow backend to train a small 8 layer CNN to recognize handwritten character digits.
-2. We then save the model structure to a json file and weights to a h5 file.
+2. I then save the model structure to a json file and weights to a h5 file.
-3. We use Flask to load the model and to predict the input handwritten character digits.
+3. I use Flask to load the model and to predict the input handwritten character digits.
-4. We save all the input data and output data Casandra.
+4. I save all the input data and output data Casandra.
-5. We use HTML to help display the whole process.
+5. I use HTML to help display the whole process.

 ### 1. How to run the application：
-### We Use Docker! :)
+###Use Docker! :)

 1⃣️Install Docker: https://docs.docker.com/install/overview/